Preventing coronavirus infection in Berlin – frequently asked questions

 The Senate Department for Finance provides information on important prerequisites and applications for compensation.

 There is no legal entitlement to working from home.
 However, there may be a provision on this option in your company agreement or collective labor agreement.
-In any case, it would be worth your while to speak to your employer about it.
+In any case, it would be worth your while to speak to your company about it.

-Children, young people, schools, and higher education
+Schools and higher education

 You can find current information on the measures being taken to fight the spread of the coronavirus on the Senate Chancellery – Higher Education and Research’s page.